How to Sell a Chrome Extension and Make $4,012 From Google in Just 7 Days

 Who knows, maybe you could build a large email list that way.
 (I definitely might try this in the future if I come up with the right idea).

-Overall, I think creating a Chrome extension is a viable idea to either make money or build an audience.
+Overall, I think creating a Chrome extension is a viable idea as a business model to either make money or build an audience.
 What do you think?

 If you have any questions or thoughts about TexTrader or creating a Chrome extension in general, let me know in the comments below.